AkashBhosale100/Python-Flask-Task-Manager/README.md

 python -m http.server
 ```
 This should start the client on localhost at port:8000
-Now to view the task manager, open a browser and type the following in the address bar:
+Now to view the Task Manager application, open a browser and type the following in the address bar:
 ```
 http://localhost:8000/
 ```